lavglaab/developer.rebble.io/source/sdk/cloud.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/coredevices/codespaces-pebble?quickstart=1)

-This lets you build Pebble apps without needing to install the Pebble SDK on your computer.
+To resume your Codespace later, visit [cloud.repebble.com](https://cloud.repebble.com).

 ## Usage

-Your GitHub Codespace will launch into an example project with the C file already open.
+Your Codespace will launch into an example project with the C file already open.
 Press the button at the top right of the C file called "Run on Emulator."
-It may take a minute for this button to appear.
+It will take a minute for this button to appear.

-You can play around with the example project.
-Then, once you're ready to create your own Pebble app, press the smartwatch icon on the left sidebar of VS Code and select **New Project**.
+Once you're ready to create your own Pebble app, press the smartwatch icon on the left sidebar of VS Code and select **New Project**.

+#### Save to GitHub

+You should connect your Codespace to a GitHub repository to ensure permanent storage of your project code.

-Save your changes as a repository in your GitHub account by pressing the Source Control icon in VS Code's left sidebar.
-All the projects in your codespace will be saved in one repository.
+To do this, press the Source Control icon in the left sidebar of VS Code, then press "Publish Branch."
+Approve the pop-up asking to sign in with GitHub, select your GitHub account, then select "Publish to GitHub private repository."
+When you make changes, you can commit and push to that GitHub repo.
+All projects in your codespace will be saved in one repo.

 #### Import an existing project

-Press the menu icon on the top-left (three horizontal lines) and select File -> Open Folder.
-Make sure the pop-up prompts you to open "/workspaces/codespaces-pebble/".
-Press OK.
+In your terminal, paste `code /workspaces/codespaces-pebble`.
+VS Code will reload and open to that folder.

 If there's a "build" folder in the project you want to import, delete it to speed up the upload.

-Drag and drop your project into the pane on the left listing your files and folders.
-Wait for the upload to complete (you'll see a progress indicator in the bottom status bar).
+Drag and drop your project into the file list pane on the left.
+Wait for the upload to complete.
 Then, press the Pebble icon in the left sidebar, select "Open Project", and select the project you just uploaded.
-You can now develop on it!
+You can now continue developing it!

-#### Troubleshooting

-If you press "Run on Emulator" and see "Connection refused," press the button again.